OpenVPN and Transmission with WebUI

 is a pre-installed Tinyproxy which will expose a proxy on port 8888 when enabled.

-And if you're using PIA as provider it will update Transmission hourly with assigned open port.
+And if you're using PIA as provider it will update Transmission hourly with assigned open port (if the port forwarding feature is available in the selected region).

 GL HF!
 And if you run into problems, please check the README twice and maybe try the gitter chat before opening an issue :)